osman245/notes/Frontend/JavaScript/JavaScript_Basics/JavaScript_Basics_03.md

 - If you plan on creating several instances of an object, you create one prototype outside the object, to reduce redundancy..
 - Explain what Object.create does
-  How does this behave in different situations? a method that creates a new object, using this object as the prototype of the newly created objecct
+  How does this behave in different situations? a method that creates a new object, using this object as the prototype of the newly created object.